Skip to main content

 Place Caution Tape: As you backfill the trench, place caution tape approximately 150 mm (6 inches) above the conduit to warn of buried cables in future excavations.

-Get Free Quotes From Local Groundworkers
+Get Quotes From Local Groundworkers

 Frequently Asked Questions About Digging a Trench